 - Freshly grated fiore sardo, to taste

 Make a dough with the three ingredients and knead until nice and smooth.
-Let the dough rest, covered, for at least half an hour.
+[This post (with video) talks about how to make semolina pasta dough] Let the dough rest, covered, for at least half an hour.

 Roll the dough into a thick salami and cut it into pieces.
 Keep them covered while you shape the lorighittas.
 You don't want the dough to dry out.
 Roll each piece into a thin string, not thicker than 1/6 inch / 0.4 cm diameter (see Note below).
 Wrap the string around the four fingers twice then break the dough and join the two ends by pressing lightly.
 Note: if the rings come out too long and you have trouble with the next step, try using only three fingers.
 Thread one loop into the other a few times until the two strands are woven into a sort of two-strand braid.